Presentation Visuals Help Make your Central Theme Memorable

 Stories Involve Conflict and Change

 Stories have a beginning, middle, and an end.
-Somewhere along the way there’s conflict that leads to a shift or change.
+Somewhere along the way, there’s a conflict that leads to a shift or change.
 Something happens to your central characters – a want or need is finally met.
 It’s this change that every audience waits for and finds rewarding.
 And usually, the change is the most memorable part of the story.

 Once you define the need (what needs to be overcome) you can discuss the obstacles and the change necessary to meet these challenges.
 Challenges create tension, which audiences find intriguing.
 Your audience will feel rewarded when the challenges are resolved.
 People anticipate and expect a successful outcome and they become emotionally invested when you can deliver it to them.

 Show Your Story As You Tell It

 Remember that 65% of the population are visual learners.
 Seeing is believing and an effective presentation visual will create an emotional reaction.
 Use presentation visuals like printed graphics and images to you show your audience what your key points look like.
 Visual clues can also be used as metaphors to help an audience visualize and get a mental picture of what you are trying to convey.

 End Your Story With A Call To Action

 Every presentation has a fundamental message.
 Once you have successfully conveyed that message what do you want your audience to do?

 The beginning and end of a presentation are what people remember most.
 But just making a memorable final statement isn’t enough.
 If your presentation is successful, you will have left your audience wanting more.

 Be sure to give them the means to find out more.
 End your presentation with one final highly effective presentation visual that includes a call-to-action so that your audience can take the next step.
 This is also something to consider when creating Retail Store Graphics.

 PRI Graphics is a Phoenix printing company with a second location in Mesa AZ.
 We specialize in CAD printing, large format printing, and digital printing for customers throughout Arizona.